stac-api-extensions/fields/README.md

-1. If `fields` attribute is specified with an empty object, or with both `include` and `exclude` set to null or an empty array, the recommended behavior is as if `include` was set to `["id", "type", "geometry", "bbox", "links", "assets", "properties.datetime"]`.
+1. If `fields` attribute is specified with an empty object, or with both `include` and `exclude` set to null or an empty array, the recommended behavior is as if `include` was set to `["id", "type", "stac_version", "geometry", "bbox", "links", "assets", "properties.datetime"]`.
 This default is so that the entity returned is a valid STAC Item.
 Implementations may choose to add other properties, e.g., `created`, but the number of default properties attributes should be kept to a minimum.
 2. If only `include` is specified, these attributes are added to the default set of attributes (set union operation).